kubedb/docs/docs/guides/kafka/monitoring/grafana-dashboard.md

 # Remove namespaces
 kubectl delete ns demo

+# Uninstall the Grafana dashboards chart, if you used Option A
+helm uninstall kubedb-grafana-dashboards-kafka -n kubeops

+# Uninstall grafana-operator (optional — skip if other DB guides on this cluster still use it)
+helm uninstall grafana-operator -n kubeops

 # Uninstall monitoring stack (optional)
 helm uninstall prometheus -n monitoring helm uninstall panopticon -n kubeops